funcspec/fsa2016/README.md

 pairs.
 If you choose to work in pairs you should still make sure you acquire individual skills.

+*Note*: You can now also read the repositories of all other students.
+This is to facilitate the discussion among each other and to allow you to look at different solutions for the past homework.
+Of course we still expect you to solve the problems on your own and not to copy code from someone else.

 ## Useful Links

 - If you still have trouble installing Haskell, you can also